hazelcast/hazelcast-nodejs-client/DOCUMENTATION.md

 # 5. Setting Up Client Network

-Main parts of network related configuration for Hazelcast Node.js client is performed via the `network` configuration option.
+Main parts of network related configuration for Hazelcast Node.js client may be tuned via the `network` configuration option.

 Here is an example of configuring the network for Hazelcast Node.js client.